 Dr. Trudy Sable: Co-Producer & Academic Researcher, Saint Mary’s University

 Note: This is a public event with a $5 cash admission fee charged at the door for non-registered attendees.
-A Meet & Greet Social will take place at Alden Nowlen House (UNB Grad House) which the public is invited to
+A Meet & Greet Social will take place after at Alden Nowlen House (UNB Grad House) which the public is invited to.

 Salina Kemp is an Urban Indigenous woman, a member of the Millbrook First Nation, and a graduate student at Saint Mary's University pursuing a Master of Art's in Atlantic Canada Studies.
 During her time at Saint Mary's University she was a student representative for the President's Task Force and currently sits on the Indigenous Student Advisory Committee.
 She has been a team member on several community driven research projects, and most recently, "Wi’kupaltimk: Feast of Forgiveness" a film exploring food security for urban Indigenous people living in Halifax.
 In addition to her experience within both the urban Indigenous community and the academic community she has been a treasurer for the Saint Mary's University Indigenous student society, a researcher for the National Centre for Collaboration in Indigenous Education, a member of the All Nations Drummers women's drum group, and the secretary for the Army, Navy, Airforce Veterans Unit #373.